doctrine/mongodb-odm/docs/en/reference/aggregation-stage-reference.rst

 $densify
 --------

-Cretaes new documents in a sequence of documents where certain values in a field are missing.
+Creates new documents in a sequence of documents where certain values in a field are missing.
 You can use ``$densify`` to fill gaps in time series data, add missing values between groups of data, or to populate your data with a specified range of values.
 Taking the partition example from the